Call Me by Your Name (film): Home media

-A pirated copy of an awards-screener DVD of Call Me by Your Name, along with copies of Last Flag Flying and fellow Oscar nominees I, Tonya and Lady Bird, were leaked onto file-sharing websites by the hacker group Hive-CM8 on December 24, 2017.
+A pirated copy of an awards-screener DVD of Call Me by Your Name was leaked, along with copies of Last Flag Flying and fellow Oscar nominees I, Tonya and Lady Bird, onto file-sharing websites by the hacker group Hive-CM8 on December 24, 2017.
 The film was officially released for digital download on February 27, 2018.
 It was released on Blu-ray and DVD on March 13, 2018, with two bonus featurettes ("In Conversation with Armie Hammer, Timothée Chalamet, Michael Stuhlbarg & Luca Guadagnino" and "Snapshots of Italy: The Making of Call Me by Your Name"), an audio commentary track by Chalamet and Stuhlbarg, and the music video for "Mystery of Love".
 The film made $2,100,758 in DVD sales and $1,856,909 in Blu-ray sales in the United States, for a total of $3,957,667 in home media sales.
 In the United Kingdom, the DVD charted at number seven and the Blu-ray at number four on Top 100 sales for both formats.